-When it comes to choosing colors, it’s a good idea to pick a dominant brand color, a couple of complementary accent colors, and background color.
+When it comes to choosing colors, it’s a good idea to pick a dominant brand color, a couple of complimentary accent colors, and a background color.
 Try to stick with this color palette throughout the site for consistency and clarity.

 Generalizing these kinds of things is hard though, and what may work for one site may not work for another.
 So, as we said before, A/B testing is never a bad idea to really figure out what works for you.

 One significant example of one color working more effectively than another is an A/B test conducted by HubSpot, where they experimented with the color of a CTA button on a homepage.
-The page was cloned, the only difference between both pages being the buttons; one was red, and one was green.
+The page was cloned — the only difference between the pages being the buttons; one was red, and one was green.